osohq/oso/docs/getting-started/policies/index.rst

 another query.
 I.e. it will try and find all *matching* rules called "role" with two inputs.

-You can also either use the :doc:`/using/dev-tools/repl` or the ``oso.query_predicate`` method to interact with this directly.
-For example,
+You can also either use the :doc:`/more/dev-tools/repl` or the ``oso.query_predicate`` method to interact with this directly.
+For example:

 .. code-block:: python
   :caption: :fab:`python` user.py